ywpkwon/afew_tensorflow_benchmark/README.md

 You will see the results of `VGG16` and `INCEPTION-V3` for ImageNet classification, and `VGG16-based SSD`, `Inception-V3-based SSD`, and `Inception-V1-based SSD` for object detection.

 The `timing`s below are measured by averaging 1000 trials, excluding two extremes (min and max).
-You can also see check timeline profiles which trace each operational duration using `Chrome`.
-Type `chrome:\\tracing` and load each json file.
+I also provide timeline profiles as `.json` files, which trace each operational duration.
+To check them, launch `Chrome`, type `chrome:\\tracing`, and load each json file.

 # System